Yerba Buena Children’s Garden | Case Study

 San Francisco | California

-The Yerba Buena Children’s Garden is a gem in downtown San Francisco.
-As a major part of Yerba Buena Gardens, it sits on the rooftop of Moscone Convention Center.
-And it encompasses 130,000 square feet of outdoor space.
+The Yerba Buena Children’s Garden is a gem in downtown San Francisco that is major part of Yerba Gardens and sits on the rooftop of Moscone Convention Center.
+It encompasses 130,000 square feet of outdoor space.
 A focal point is the Children’s Creativity Museum—an interactive art and technology museum for kids.
-There’s 100-year-old hand-carved 1906 carousel that invites people into the garden and is an attraction itself.
+There’s hand-carved carousel built in 1906 that invites people into the garden and is an attraction itself.
 A play area has a sand circle, play stream, xylophone and 25-foot tube slide.
 An outdoor amphitheater is used for youth performances and public events.
-Indoors are a bowling ally and ice-skating rink.
+Indoors are a bowling alley and ice-skating rink.
+A new tot-lot opens in 2018.
 The work of the San Francisco Redevelopment Agency and its partners transformed the area and the site.
-Today, Yerba Buena Children’s Garden is a popular urban destination for children of all ages and backgrounds to discover, learn and play.
+Today, Yerba Buena Children’s Garden is a popular urban destination for children of all ages and backgrounds to discover, learn and play

-- Develop a profoma for a new management structure and qualified provider to manage, operate and staff the Children’s Garden on behalf of local government agencies.
+- Develop a proforma for a new management structure and qualified provider to manage, operate and staff the Children’s Garden on behalf of local government agencies.

 - Overcome design limitations that keep the location largely hidden from view from ground level.